meggy-ai/bruno-memory/instructions.md

     we will know where we left off and what to do next 3.0 After creating plan we will start implementation one by one 4.0 create an md file for the plan

-lets do one thing, lets start from scratch, delete all implementation code for phase 1 and phase 2, keep only implementation_plan and project_overview.md, start from beginning, use the libraries at following urls: https://github.com/meggy-ai/bruno-core https://github.com/meggy-ai/bruno-llm, develop phase 0 first and we will go to phase 1, Update implementation plan VERY EXPLICITLY THAT WE NEED TO DO THE IMPLEMENTATION KEEPING THE CODE ALIGNED WITH THE LIBRARIES BRUNO-CORE and BRUNO-LLM, if there is alignment problem between bruno-core and bruno-llm, ALERT ME AND ASK ME TO FIX THAT FIRST BEFORE WE IMPLEMENT THIS LAYER